acropup/RentalQuirks/README.md

 ## Functionality improvements with JavaScript UserScripts
 After installing the Tampermonkey browser extension, go to the [RentalQuirks.user.js direct link](../../raw/master/RentalQuirks.user.js) and click the `Install` button.

+## Zebra Barcode Printer integration

+The Barcode Print Utility within RentalQuirks uses the Zebra [Browser Print developer tool](https://www.zebra.com/us/en/support-downloads/printer-software/by-request-software.html#browser-print), which is available for free [by request](https://www.zebra.com/us/en/forms/browser-print-request-javascript.html) from their website.
+A copy of the library code is saved in [js/lib/ZebraBrowserPrint](/tree/master/js/lib/ZebraBrowserPrint), with a [small change](/commit/88c9659b35fe7701a19f6839f4a25cbed57bf3f6) regarding `globalThis`.
+To use with a local printer, the Zebra Browser Print application needs to be installed and run.
+A copy of the installer (also available on Zebra.com) is saved here ([Zebra Browser Print for Windows](/blob/master/zebra-browser-print-windows-v131445.exe)).

 ## How to verify that the scripts are running
 ![RentalWorks logo with QUIRKS and version number](img/RQ_logo.png "Rental Essentials logo with flower and version number")